Walter M. Miller Jr.

 Walter Michael Miller Jr. (January 23, 1923 – January 9, 1996) was an American science fiction writer.
-His fix-up novel, A Canticle for Leibowitz (1959), the only novel published in his lifetime, won the 1961 Hugo Award for Best Novel.
-Prior to its publication, he was a writer of short stories.
+He wrote short stories that became a celebrated fix-up novel, A Canticle for Leibowitz (1959).
+His only novel published in his lifetime, it won the 1961 Hugo Award for Best Novel.

 Early life

 Miller was born on January 23, 1923, in New Smyrna Beach, Florida.
 Educated at the University of Tennessee and the University of Texas, he worked as an engineer.
 During World War II, he served in the Army Air Forces as a radioman and tail gunner, flying more than fifty bombing missions over Italy.
 He took part in the bombing of the Benedictine Abbey at Monte Cassino, which proved a traumatic experience for him.
 Joe Haldeman reported that Miller "had post-traumatic stress disorder for 30 years before it had a name", and that Miller displayed a photograph he had taken of Ron Kovic prominently in his living room.

 After the war, Miller converted to Catholicism.
 He married Anna Louise Becker in 1945 and they had four children.
 He lived with science-fiction writer Judith Merril in 1953.